kiyoder/Django-BlogPost/README.md

 1. Create/Open Django Project folder
 2. Download the file (Compressed/.zip)
 3. Extract file in your Django Projects Folder

-   Project Structure should look like this:
-     Django Projects/
-       ├── YKJR_BlogProject/
-             ├── YKJR_BlogProject/
-             ├── YKJR_blog/

 5. Open YKJR_BlogProject folder
 6. Type "cmd" in the address bar of the File Explorer
 7. In the address bar, type "cmd" and click enter.